 We are always keen to hear from anyone interested in being approved to foster and adopt.
 Please discuss this option at your Readiness to Adopt sessions.

 Adopting a stepchild

-This enables a step parent to take on parental responsibility for the child usually resulting in sharing parental responsibility with their partner.
-The child would have the same legal status as any child born to (and registered at birth as the child of) the step parent.
-Parental responsibility is removed from the other birth parent.
+A Non agency adoption enables a step parent to take on full parental responsibility for the child.
+In adopting the child the non related partner would have the same legal status as any child born to (and registered at birth as the child of) the applicant.
+Parental responsibility and all legal rights are removed from the other birth parent.

 If you want to explore adopting your stepchild contact us on 01932 794347 between 2:30pm - 4:30pm (Monday - Friday) for information, advice on next steps and the answers to frequently asked questions.

 Adopting a relative or child you already know

 You may want to adopt a child you know who cannot live with their birth parents.
 If we are looking after the child, we will need to assess you as an adopter, following our usual process and if you are caring for the child already, you will need to check whether this would be considered a private fostering arrangement.If you are considering adopting a child not being looked after by us or another local authority, you may be able to apply for an adoption order using the non-agency adoption process.
 A report is made to the court advising whether adoption would be right for the child.
 Please contact us for more information.